 Similarly, here, Ms. Possible's Y post was merely a general recommendation to her followers regarding OCTOCoin currency and is devoid of any evidence of direct participation in a securities transaction.
-Like the plaintiffs in Moore, Dr. Drakken cannot demonstrate that Ms. Possible made the post based on her motivation to serve her financial interests with respect to securing crypto asset transactions.
-Indeed, it seems more likely that Ms. Possible was merely hyping up the grudge match between Middleton and Ragnarok; she wanted to "see [more people] there" for her victory.
+Like the plaintiffs in Moore, the Commission cannot demonstrate that Ms. Possible made the post based on her motivation to serve her financial interests with respect to securing crypto asset transactions.
+Indeed, it seems more likely that Ms. Possible was merely hyping up the grudge match between Middleton and Ragnorak; she wanted to "see [more people] there" for her victory.

 Further supporting our holding is the Tenth Circuit Court of Appeals' decision in Maher v.

-Durango Metals, Inc. In that case, the Court of Appeals declined to find liability under Section 12(a)(2) where the plaintiff failed to allege facts demonstrating that defendant company and owner directly and actively engaged in the solicitation of the Durango stock to a specific purchaser.
-See Maher v.
-Durango Metals, Inc., 144 F.3d 1302, 1307 (10th Cir.
+Durango Metals, Inc. In that case, the Court of Appeals declined to find liability under Section

+12(a)(2) where the plaintiff failed to allege facts demonstrating that defendant company and owner directly and actively engaged in the solicitation of the Durango stock to a specific purchaser.
+See Maher, 144 F.3d 1302, 1307 (10th Cir.
 1998).
-Similarly, here, Dr. Drakken has not alleged that Ms. Possible reached out to any specific followers encouraging them to purchase OCTOCoin; Ms.

-Possible merely sent out a post via her Y account.
+Similarly, here, the Commission has not alleged that Ms. Possible reached out to any specific followers encouraging them to purchase OCTOCoin; Ms. Possible merely sent out a post via her Y account.
 Put differently, Section 12(a)(2) liability needs a targeted shot rather than a blunderbuss blast.

-Accordingly, the Court holds that Dr. Drakken has not met his burden to survive a motion to dismiss because he has failed to adequately allege that Ms. Possible is a "seller" for purposes of Section 12(a)(2).
-Thus, the Court disagrees with the district court regarding the personal jurisdiction question and REVERSES the judgement of that court on the question of personal jurisdiction, but AFFIRMS the dismissal on the grounds that Dr. Drakken has failed to state a claim.
+Accordingly, the Court holds that the Commission failed to allege Ms. Possible is a "seller" for purposes of Section 12(a)(2).
+Thus, although the Court disagrees with the district court regarding the personal jurisdiction question, we AFFIRM the judgment of that court dismissing the complaint against Ms. Possible and remand for proceedings not inconsistent with this opinion.